Skip to main content

 Modifications fall into one of the following three categories:

-• other modifications involving greater than minimal environmental impact.
+• other modifications involving greater than minimal environmental impact (s4.55(2) of the EP&A Act).

 Early consultation

-Prior to lodging a modification application, the applicant should consult with the department to identify the issues to be addressed and the need for any community engagement.
+Prior to lodging a modification application, the applicant must consult with the Department to confirm the appropriate modification pathway, identify the issues to be addressed, and the need for any community engagement.

-A modification application must be accompanied by a modification report which details the nature of the proposed modification.
-The applicant must have regard to the State Significant Development Guidelines - Preparing a Modification Report (Appendix E) when preparing the modification report.
+When preparing the modification report or the modification statement, the applicant must have regard to the State Significant Development Guidelines - Preparing a Modification Report (Appendix E)

 Submit modification application

-Once complete, the applicant must submit the modification application and modification report on the NSW planning portal.
+Once complete, the applicant must submit the modification application and modification report or statement on the NSW Planning Portal.

-If the modification application is not in the correct form or incomplete, the department may reject the application within 7 days after receiving it, with reasons provided in writing to the applicant.
+If the modification application is not in the correct form or incomplete, the Department may reject the application within 7 days after receiving it, with reasons provided in writing to the applicant.
+The Department will also consider whether the application has been submitted under the appropriate modification pathway before proceeding.

 Exhibit modification application

-Once received, the department will publish the modification application and modification report on the NSW planning portal.
-The department is required to exhibit modification applications involving greater than minimal environmental impact as well as applications to modify a consent granted by the Court.
+Once received, the Department will publish the modification application and modification report or statement on the NSW Planning Portal.
+The Department is required to exhibit modification applications involving greater than minimal environmental impact as well as applications to modify a consent granted by the Court.

-If the department exhibits the modification application, the exhibition period will generally be for a minimum of 14 days.
-This is to give the community an opportunity to read the modification report and make a submission on the merits of the modified project.
+If the Department exhibits the modification application, the exhibition period will generally be for a minimum of 14 days.

 During the exhibition period, anyone can make a written submission on the modification application.